dimitar-ivanov-ivanov/voltpay-writer/README.md

 # Other ideas that were considered and DROPPED

 1. **Use trigger to persist data to reader table**
    - The trigger is persisting in the read table records one by one, consumer for reads can commit in batches
    - having a consumer is more flexible, we can choose in the future to commit the data to another storage i.e to a separate database just for reading
    - monitoring a trigger behavior is a big question mark ??
 However monitoring a Java Consumer for Kafka is much more straight-forward
    - also I don't know how to test the trigger, but I do know how to write a unit/integration test for Kafka consumer written in Java.
    - for the consumer we can rely on Kafka retries(3 by default) if the trigger fails once it will have to go to a Dead Letter Table (not bad but you have more dependency on the DB instead of Kafka)
 2. **Use UUID for Write DB and ULID for READ DB**
     - Initially the idea was that we don't need indexes which greatly benefit from ULID and we can just use UUID, but then use ULIDs for READs for faster index node insertion.
     - I dropped this because I'll have to do some magic converstions which will slow down the system
     - Better to use ULIDs because even though they have no benefit for Write they have benefit for Read and the IDs for records are the same in both systems so no mappings needed
 3. **Remove the index on PRIMARY KEY on "payment_core" table to speed up writes**
    - Ultimately I decided against this, because we will use ULID for the ID which shows good performance for the writes i.e there isn't that much rebalancing of the index and also this index will be beneficial for updates
 4. **Generate ULID in the DB using https://github.com/andrielfn/pg-ulid.git**
    - Ultimately I decided to generate it on app level
    - I already have a created_at column and I don't see perfect ULID sort order
    - I'd rather avoid a DB bottleneck for the ULID generation in the DB, also generating it in the app is more flexible as in the future we can choose to write it to another storage
 5. **Use Hash based partitioning for tables**
    - I wanted to use this initially because partitioning by months, days, hours seemed like it would lead to too many partitions
    - problem with hash based partitioning is that when you declare how many partitions you want you can't increase them and repartition the data
    - I'll have to manually repartition so make a new table with more partitions, start writing to it, migrate the data to it, route client to the new table and then delete the old table.
    - that seemed like too much maitenance work so I dropped this idea.
-6. Use @Transactional for the consumer
+6. **Use ```@Transactional``` for the consumer**
    - Unfortunately the transaction is commited after the method execution and it's possble that we have failed events that won't be persisted
    - I need to know all of the successfully persisted events so that I produce them to the reader-topic, otherwise I have to publish also the failed events and there will be a difference between WRITE and READ db
    - so doing manual transactions to the DB using EntityManager was preferrable
    - ALSO "Transaction silently rolled back because it has been marked as rollback-only" happens when one event fails so doing a partial commit for the sucessful events of a batch is impossible
+7. **Caching ULIDs at the start of the APP**
+   - This was an idea to improve ULID generation by creating them upfront and not every time we process a record.
+   - And then we fetch ulids from the cache when we process a record
+   - The main problem here is that we'll have a bigger memory footprint
+   - When we run out of ulids we'll have to generate them again which might cause a delay and timeouts with kafka or rebalancing for the consumer
+   - We'll have at least 100 threads using that structure so it has to be thread-safe, but more importantly it adds another lock that the threads will have to wait for
+   - Also that lock is just slowing down threads, causing more CPU context switching

 # How to Set up Locally